 Global Issues Faculty Seminar: Year of the Middle East

 In support of the College of Arts & Sciences Passport to the World initiative and its 2014-2015 Year of the Middle East, UK Education Abroad partnered with the College of Arts & Sciences to offer a faculty development seminar in the Middle East

 that focused on contemporary issues pertinent to the region.
 The goal of the seminar was to offer UK faculty members the opportunity to learn first-hand about these issues and to thereby make them better prepared to disseminate knowledge and understanding about this region among UK students and faculty.
 The seminar was intended for faculty members who (1) are open to internationalizing their teaching by blending a global component into a course or refocusing a course by incorporating contemporary Middle Eastern issues into it or (2) are interested in advancing the international education goals of the University (e.g., education abroad, institutional partnerships, etc.).

 UK Confucius Institute & UK Education Abroad China Education Abroad Programming Site Visit

-The UK Confucius Institute and UK Education Abroad are collaborating to offer a summer 2015, programming site visit to China.
-The goal of site visit is to offer UK colleges the opportunity to learn first-hand about international higher education issues in China and to further enhance education abroad programming in China for UK students.
-Each UK College dean will be invited to nominate one faculty/staff representative to participate in the site visit.
-All in-country expenses will be covered by the UK Confucius Institute.
-Representatives will meet with local university faculty, education abroad professionals, and government officials to discuss some of the factors that shape the student experience in China, with particular attention given to understanding the many challenges and opportunities involved in sending U.S. students to study in China.
+The UK Confucius Institute and UK Education Abroad collaborated to offer a summer 2015, programming site visit to China.
+The goal of site visit was to offer UK colleges the opportunity to learn first-hand about international higher education issues in China and to further enhance education abroad programming in China for UK students.
+Each UK College dean was invited to nominate one faculty/staff representative to participate in the site visit.
+All in-country expenses were covered by the UK Confucius Institute and our in-country partners.
+Representatives meet with local university faculty, education abroad professionals, and government officials to discuss some of the factors that shape the student experience in China, with particular attention given to understanding the many challenges and opportunities involved in sending U.S. students to study in China.